davidgasquez/handbook/Mental Health.md

 - Maintain strong social ties.
 Social [[Relationships]] boost happiness.
 Sharing amazing experiences with those closest to you is as good as it gets.
 - Be around nature.
 Have some houseplants as they improve mood.
 - If you have trouble reading internal signals, try [debugging yourself](https://philome.la/jace_harr/you-feel-like-shit-an-interactive-self-care-guide/play/index.html).
+	- Retrace your path to actions: Examine your behavior and identify the feeling.
+Ask yourself what story are you telling yourself that causes those emotions.
+Then, examine the facts and adjust the story to impact your emotions.

 ## Aversion